ChrisDuffley/stationPlaylist/readme.md

 ## Columns Explorer

 By pressing Control+NVDA+1 through 0, you can obtain contents of specific columns.
 By default, these are first ten columns for a track item (in Studio: artist, title, duration, intro, outro, category, year, album, genre, mood).
-For playlist editor in Creator and Remote VT client, column data depends on column order as shown on screen.
-In Studio, Creator's main track list, and Track Tool, column slots are preset regardless of column order on screen and can be configured from add-on settings dialog under columns explorer category.
+In Studio, Creator's main track list and playlist editor, Track Tool, and Remote VT, column slots are preset regardless of column order on screen and can be configured from add-on settings dialog under columns explorer category.

 ## Track column announcement